Learn Python with Talk Python's 270 hours of courses

 47:36 And when you trigger that function, we take the state from the client.

-47:54 but there is no, like there's no Jupyter kernel behind the scenes.
+47:54 But there is no Jupyter kernel behind the scenes.

 48:05 You can run and test them immediately, which is really nice.